bootstarted/krok/README.md

 ### Debugging

-Because `bayside` uses [redux] under the hood, you can use all the tooling available to the [redux] ecosystem to inspect the state of the system as it runs.
+Because `krok` uses [redux] under the hood, you can use all the tooling available to the [redux] ecosystem to inspect the state of the system as it runs.
 For example, you can use [redux-logger] or [redux-cli-logger] to track everything that happens.

 ```javascript
 import createLogger from 'redux-logger';